mswjs/interceptors/README.md

 This library is a strip-to-bone implementation that provides as little abstraction as possible to execute arbitrary logic upon any request in NodeJS.
 It's primarily designed as an underlying component for a high-level API mocking solutions.

+### How is this library different?

+As interception is often combined with request route matching, some libraries can determine whether a request should be mocked _before_ it actually happens.
+This approach is not suitable for this library, as it rather _intercepts all requests_ and then let's you decide which ones should be mocked.
+This affects the level at which interception happens, and also the way mocked/original response is constructed, in comparison to other solutions.

 ### Why XMLHttpRequest?

 Although NodeJS has no `XMLHttpRequest` implementation, this library covers it for the sake of processes that still run in NodeJS, but emulate a browser-like environment (i.e. `jsdom` when running tests in Jest).